An improved Compton parameter map of thermal Sunyaev-Zeldovich effect from Planck PR4 data: Methodology

 The observed data $x(\nu, p)$ across the frequencies $\nu$ can thus be expressed for all pixels $p$ like:

-where $n(\nu,p)$ is the \emph{unparameterized} nuisance term accounting for all possible foreground emissions and the instrumental noise.
+where $n(\nu,p)$ is the \emph{unparametrized} nuisance term accounting for all possible foreground emissions and the instrumental noise.
 The approach is therefore \emph{blind} to the foregrounds because we do not assume a specific spectral model for the foregrounds, whose exact spectral properties are much less known than for the thermal SZ signal.
 Equation~\eqref{eq:model} can be inverted using the blind NILC method described hereafter to recover the Compton-$y$ parameter in each pixel from the multi-frequency data, with minimum-variance residual contamination from foregrounds and noise.